 Monitoring of pigs health and pigsty condition

-Owns the entire value chain
+Goodvalley owns the entire value chain

 Goodvalley utilises many different solutions for data collection in their operation, but the various providers of systems and apps are in many cases not integratable.
-Goodvalley has therefore used Beacon Tower as their general IoT platform for data collection that is ‘hardware agnostic’ – ie. as the back-end to collect data from any type of sensor, machine or other hardware in the barn from which data flows.
+Goodvalley has therefore used Beacon Tower as their general IoT platform for data collection that is ‘hardware agnostic’ – ie. as the back-end to collect data from any type of sensor, machine or other hardware in their operation from which data flows.

 From Beacon Tower, new modules can be put into operation, existing modules updated, and the condition of the entire system monitored.
 Data from water meters and other sensors are sent via internet connection from the stables to Beacon Tower.

-Then they can be divided into e.g. pig batches by age, size and location in the pigsty, and data can be compared with reference curves.
+The data is then through Beacon Tower’s flexible asset system logically divided into e.g. pig batches by age, size and location in the pigsty, and data can be compared with reference curves.
 In case of deviations, an alarm can be sent to the local manager or veterinarian on site.